praxis-app/rhizome/README.md

 ## Docker

-Ensure that you have [Docker](https://docs.docker.com/engine/install) installed to use the following commands.
+Install [Docker](https://docs.docker.com/engine/install) to use the following commands.

 ```bash
 # Start app in a container